SamirXR/Learn-Python/README.md

 # Learn-Python
- had trouble learning Python, so I created a repository.
-Give it a shot, it's beginner-friendly and I've kept it very simple.
+Faced Python learning issues, so I made a beginner-friendly repository.
+Try it; I've kept it simple.